gered/simple-web-site-template/README.md

 Once running, the web site's root URL should be browsable at http://localhost:8080/ (again, the port can be configured via the aforementioned `config.edn`).

+## Other Templates!

+I have a few other "simple" Leiningen project templates that are along the same vein as this one:

+* [Simple Clojure App](https://github.com/gered/simple-app-template) - Very simple starter base for non-web projects.
+* [Simple Clojure Web Service](https://github.com/gered/simple-web-service-template) - For web services to be consumed by other apps.
+* [Simple Clojure / ClojureScript Web App](https://github.com/gered/simple-web-app-template) - For web apps using Clojure and ClojureScript.

 ## License

 Copyright © 2022 Gered King